Broman3113/ReactEssential/README.md

-# Homework lesson 2
+# Homework lesson 3

-Add one props in several blocks
+Create component that will output 2 buttons and counter.
+By clicking on the appropriate button counter will increase or decrease.